Everything you need to know about our product install, setup steps, configuration and usage of various features

 We will cover SINGLE MODE functions from the menu first and compare those to MULTI MODE functions in the context.

 After BANK functions are done with, we will check how to import banks to Librarian and how to save banks to HDD.
-There is also some helpful actions in the menu as well.
+There are also some helpful actions in the menu as well.

 Let’s begin!